esm-dev/modern-monaco/README.md

 ></monaco-editor>
 ```

-For SSR mode, you can set the editor options in the `renderToWebComponent` function.
+For SSR mode, you can set editor options in the `renderToWebComponent` function.

 ```js
 import { renderToWebComponent } from "modern-monaco/ssr";